TannerMyers/RADseq-popgen-pipeline/README.md

 `Admixture` is used to infer population structure and estimate ancestry.
 Unlike the approaches implemented in `adegenet`, `Admixture` implements a model-based framework to infer population structure similar to the program `STRUCTURE`.
 One advantage of `Admixture` and the reason why we chose to demonstrate it here is that the `Admixture` maximum likelihood estimation approach is much faster than `STRUCTURE`'s Bayesian implementation without sacrificing accuracy (Alexander et al., 2009).

+To install Admixture, we recommend using the channel `bioconda` of the package manager `conda`.
+If you have conda already installed, enter these commands onto the command line:

+	# Setting up bioconda
+	conda config --add channels defaults
+	conda config --add channels bioconda
+	conda config --add channels conda-forge

+Then, you can install Admixture as a package:

+	# Installing Admixture
+	conda install -c bioconda admixture

+	# Or, create an environment
+	conda create -n admixture admixture

+Admixture accepts PLINK (extension .ped) or binary PLINK (extension .bed) as input.

 Users planning to publish the results of their `Admixture` analyses will want to delve deeper into their data, but we hope that the introduction provided here is enough to get started.